 In the last collective bargaining round the agreement for the technology industry gave a 3.2 per cent pay rise as part of a two year agreement.
 Due to the employers' strict coordination this become the basis for almost all collective agreements.

-Tehy - The Union of Health and Social Care Professionals in Finland propose a ten-year salary programme for health and social care professionals.
+Tehy - The Union of Health and Social Care Professionals in Finland propose together with the Super - the Finnish Union of Practical Nurses a ten-year salary programme for health and social care professionals.
 It would offer an annual 1.8 percentage point higher pay rise as in the male-dominated technology industry sectors.

 This would cost the municipalities 100 - 150 million euro per year.
 The Union is demanding money for this in the state budget.